tetratelabs/built-on-envoy/extensions/composer/waf/README.md

 The CRS rules are embedded into the binary at build time using [Coraza Corerulset package](https://github.com/corazawaf/coraza-coreruleset).
 We provide sensible defaults that you can override.

-1. Bump the Coraza Corerulset dependency version in `go.mod`.
-You can find the latest Coraza version on the [Coraza Coreruleset releases page](https://github.com/corazawaf/coraza-coreruleset/releases).
+1. Bump the `coraza-corerulese` dependency version in `go.mod`.
+You can find the latest CRS version on the [coraza-coreruleset releases page](https://github.com/corazawaf/coraza-coreruleset/releases).
    ```sh
    go get github.com/corazawaf/coraza-coreruleset/v4@<new-version>
    go mod tidy